I got 2 antique drawer fronts for FREE from my neighbor. Yep, it was either me or the dumpster–so happy I won out.

 I decided to use Minwax Golden Pecan on this one.
 If you look closely you can see that I filled the original knob holes on the drawer front with some wood filler.

-I gathered 3 new silver coat hooks and did some spray painting on them.
+Because I wanted my hooks to look old like the drawer front, I gathered 3 new silver coat hooks and did some spray painting on them.
 I used several different spray paints in addition to some turquoise rub-n-buff to give them an aged look.
 That’s one of the great things about having a huge stash of spray paint.
 To get this look, I did more of a “splatter” painting, not giving full coverage of any one color.

 Because this drawer front has the trim all the way around, it’s a little beefier.
+Do you know what piece of furniture this may have come from?

 I ended up covering up the original holes on the left and right with the hooks, and adding a third one to the center.